leesharma/rescuetime/README.md

 **Warning: This code is under active development and is not yet stable.
 Use at your own risk.**

-Ruby SDK for RescueTime APIs.
+A Ruby interface to the RescueTime APIs.
 Rescuetime provides a simple DSL for interacting with your personal or team RescueTime data.

 Currently, this gem only supports the Data Analytics API with API key authorization.